pydoit/doit/doc/dependencies.rst

     -- compile

-task-result-dependency
+result-dependency
 ----------------------

-In some cases you can not determine if a task is "up-to-date" only based on some input files, you might need to run an external process to check that. *doit* defines a "task-result-dependency" to deal with these cases without need to create an intermediate file with the reulsts of the process.
+In some cases you can not determine if a task is "up-to-date" only based on some input files, you might need to run an external process to check that. *doit* defines a "result-dependency" to deal with these cases without need to create an intermediate file with the reulsts of the process.

 i.e. Suppose you want to send an email everytime you run *doit* on a bazaar repository that contains a new revision number.

 .. literalinclude:: tutorial/taskresult.py

-Note the question mark "?" preeceds the name of the task (version). `doit` will keep track of the output of the task *version* and will execute *send_email* only when the bazaar repository has a new version since last time *doit* was executed.
+Note the "restul_dep" with the name of the task (version). `doit` will keep track of the output of the task *version* and will execute *send_email* only when the bazaar repository has a new version since last time *doit* was executed.

 The "result" from the dependent task compared between different runs is given by its last action.
 The content for python-action is the value of the returned string.
 For cmd-actions is the output send to stdout plus stderr.